In this interview, Lacey shares her story of how she found her way to the CareerFoundry UX Design Program and beyond.

 How did your mentor help you both during the course and then with the job search?

 Even though it wasn’t necessarily her responsibility, she went above and beyond.
-She’s the one who actually sent me the link to the job posting.
+She’s the one who actually sent me the link to the job posting for my role!
 She reached out to the recruiter and referred me.
 When I was writing my resume for the first time in a decade and writing the very first cover letter I’d ever written in my life, I was freaking out a bit, but I could send it to her and she gave me revisions and ideas.
 She was there for me literally all the way until my very last interview.

 We had a great connection—I felt really seen, but also validated by her.
 She was like, “You can do this.
 Somebody’s going to want to just snap you up.”
 She had so much confidence in my ability.